iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 // @public
 export class ImsActiveSecureTokenClient extends Client {
     constructor();
-    getToken(requestContext: ClientRequestContext, userCredentials: ImsUserCredentials, appId?: string): Promise<AuthorizationToken>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getToken" is marked as @public, but its signature references "AuthorizationToken" which is marked as @beta getToken(requestContext: ClientRequestContext, userCredentials: ImsUserCredentials, appId?: string): Promise<AuthorizationToken>;
     protected getUrlSearchKey(): string;
     // (undocumented)